Many viral rashes clear up on their own as the infection clears, but some may require antiviral medication.

 - spreads rapidly or is all over your body

 - shows signs of redness, swelling, and oozing

 - is painful

 Many viral infections can cause a skin rash.
-While the rash itself isn’t contagious, the underling viral infection often is.
 Most viral infections clear up on their own, but some may require antiviral medication.
 Contact your doctor if the rash doesn’t seem to be getting any better after a week.

-You should also see your doctor if you have a rash and live in or have recently visited a tropical or subtropical climate.
-Illnesses spread by insects tend to be more common in these areas and may require antiviral medication.
+You should also reach out to a healthcare professional if you have a rash and live in or have recently visited a tropical or subtropical climate.
+Viruses spread by insects tend to be more common in these areas and may require antiviral medication.